-The rise of adult “digital detox” camps over the last ten years has fascinated me.
+Adult “digital detox” camps have come into being over the last ten years to fill a growing psychological need.
 Youth camps often maintain a “no phones” policy, but for adults, options to disconnect from technology are nearly gone.

 These camps have become quite popular.
 They offer adults the chance to live away from electronic and mechanical devices (even analog wristwatches) for a few days.
 I think it must be hell for the first half-day, then pure bliss.